josh-collinsworth/joco-gridsome/src/projects/super-metroid-item-tracker.md

 featuredMedia: projects/smitty.png
 link: https://smitty.netlify.app
 category: code
+tags: [app, svelte, game]
+summary: An online checklist for all the items in the classic Super Nintendo game.
 ---

 I’m a huge fan of the game Super Metroid.
 (In fact, I might even call it my all-time favorite.)
 I enjoy speed running the game as an amateur, but frequently missed one or two items during my 100% attempts, so I built a checklist.